United Kingdom: Whistleblowers and Self-Reporting

 The increasing role of whistleblowers in bringing potential misconduct to the attention of authorities can create a powerful incentive for companies to self-report wrongdoing – knowing that, if they do not, the authorities may receive the information from someone else.
 This certainly appears to be true in the US.2

-In the US, under the Dodd-Frank Act in 2010, the US Securities and Exchange Commission (SEC)3 created an Office of the Whistleblower, which is able to provide rewards (ranging between 10 and 30 per cent of the money collected) to individuals who come forward with information that leads to a penalty of over US$1 million.
-As a result, the number of reports has increased by more than 20 per cent: in fiscal year 2015 the SEC received almost 4,000 tips and issued more awards to more people for more money than in any previous year.4 Other US regulators operate similar programmes under the Dodd-Frank legislation.
-For example, the Commodities and Futures Trading Commission announced an award of over US$10 million to a whistleblower in April 2016, its largest to date.5 The US Department of Justice is piloting its own whistleblower programme in relation to Foreign Corrupt Practices Act enforcement cases.
+In the US, under the Dodd-Frank Act, the US Securities and Exchange Commission (SEC) created an Office of the Whistleblower, which is able to provide rewards (ranging between 10 and 30 per cent of the money collected) to individuals who come forward with information that leads to a penalty of over US$1 million.
+As a result, the number of reports has increased by more than 20 per cent: in fiscal year 2016, the SEC received over 4,200 tips and issued awards totalling over US$57 million, including six of the 10 highest awards it has made to date.3 Other US regulators operate similar programmes.4 For example, the Commodities and Futures Trading Commission announced an award of over US$10 million to a whistleblower in April 2016, which remains its largest to date.5 The US Department of Justice has been piloting its own whistleblower programme in relation to Foreign Corrupt Practices Act enforcement cases.

-In the UK, the Serious Fraud Office (SFO) launched a whistleblowing ‘hotline’ in 2011 – SFO Confidential – but press reports indicate that the take-up of cases has been low.
-For example, despite receiving 2,508 reports in the 12 months to 30 June 2014, it is only reported to have accepted 12 cases for investigation.6 The UK’s Financial Conduct Authority (FCA) received 1,367 reports in 2014 (the most recent period for which published data is available) – reflecting a year-on-year increase – from which it produced over 1,100 intelligence reports.
-The FCA has previously indicated that it expects to see an increase in the proportion of reports that lead directly to enforcement action or other intervention, or which provide intelligence of significant value.7
+In the UK, the Serious Fraud Office (SFO) launched a whistleblowing ‘hotline’ in 2011 – SFO Confidential – but only a small number of referrals were received through this channel, which was replaced by a new online reporting mechanism in January 2016.6 The UK’s Financial Conduct Authority (FCA) managed 1,014 intelligence cases involving whistleblower reports during the 2015/16 financial year, a number roughly approximate to preceding years.7 The FCA has previously indicated that it expects to see an increase in the proportion of reports that lead directly to enforcement action or other intervention, or that provide intelligence of significant value.8

 Questions concerning how to deal with internal disclosures made by whistleblowers and, in those circumstances, whether, when and how to self-report matters to authorities are issues that frequently go hand in hand.
 The decisive and effective management of these issues can help to bring about a swift conclusion to damaging and disruptive action by investigating authorities, or pre-empt any such investigation.
 They typically involve balancing complex questions of fact and law – criminal, regulatory and employment.

 In terms of self-reporting, DPAs underline the benefits that may potentially be derived from proactively self-reporting historic misconduct.
-Although the first concluded DPA in the UK, approved in November 2015, has been held up by prosecution as a model of how corporates should self-report and cooperate, significant practical questions remain about what exactly corporations must do to benefit from these arrangements, and the limits of permissible challenge to the demands of prosecuting authorities.
+Although the DPAs concluded to date in the UK, the first of which was approved in November 2015, have been held up by prosecution as models of how corporates should self-report and cooperate, some significant practical questions remain about what exactly corporations must do to benefit from these arrangements, and the limits of permissible challenge to the demands of prosecuting authorities.

 This chapter examines how authorities are using and interpreting self-reporting and whistleblowing frameworks and identifies key considerations for corporate organisations and their advisers.
 Although many of the points made are equally applicable in other jurisdictions, it focuses primarily on the whistleblowing and self-reporting frameworks in place in the UK.
 The extraterritorial reach of several pieces of key legislation (most notably the Bribery Act 2010) and the comparatively aggressive stance of UK investigating and prosecuting authorities (principally the SFO) mean that developments there are of interest to corporate organisations operating around Europe and the Middle East, even if they are based, or undertake most of their activities, outside the UK.